Guernsey Welfare Service

 *The Guernsey Registry is responsible for administration of the registers of charities and non-profit organisations.
 The number indicated above was originally issued to the charity, but this is not an indication that registration is up to date.
 Please see www.guernseyregistry.com/charities for a current list of registered organisations

 The Guernsey Welfare Service has been in existence since 1896 and since that time has provided very welcome assistance to many generations of Guernsey people.
 The primary aims of the Guernsey Welfare Service are:

-- To provide help to the poor and needy generally, but in particular to mothers and children.
-Help is given in the form of food, heating and clothing vouchers (but not cash)
+- Welfare Office - To provide help to those struggling financially generally, but in particular to families with dependent children.
+Help is given in the form of food bank items and vouchers for essential items, eg food, heating, children's items (but not cash).

-- The operation of Guernsey Linking Lives, a befriending service for isolated older adults, helping to combat social isolation in Guernsey.
+- Guernsey Linking Lives - a befriending service for isolated older adults, helping to combat social isolation in Guernsey.